Dow Jones Industrial Average

-The Dow Jones Averages are stock market indices that represent the U.S. economy in three sectors: industry, transportation and utilities.
-The managers select stocks of companies they feel best represent all companies within these three sectors.
-Basically, the averages are calculated by adding up the stock prices of all companies in each index, and dividing it by the number of companies.
+The Dow is calculated by adding up the stock prices of all companies in each index and dividing it by the number of companies.
 There are certain adjustments made to account for stock splits and other special considerations.

-Unfortunately, the Dow Averages don't take into account the number of shares outstanding.
+The Dow averages don't take into account the number of shares outstanding.
 A company with a $200 share price will have more influence on the Dow than a company with more shares, but only a $10 price.
-For this reason, many investors follow the S&P 500 instead.
-However, both indices tend to be highly correlated, which means they move together.
+For this reason, many investors follow the Standard & Poor’s 500 index instead.
+The two indices are highly correlated, which means they move together.

-- The Dow Jones Industrial Average™(DJIA), which tracks the share price of 30 companies which best represent their industries.
-The market capitalization of these stocks account for nearly one-quarter of the total U.S. market.
+The Dow Jones Industrial Average™ or DJIA tracks the share price of 30 companies which best represent their industries.
+The market capitalization of these stocks accounts for almost one-quarter of the total U.S. market.
 It is the most quoted market indicator in the world.
-The thirty companies included are: 3M, American Express, Apple, Boeing,Caterpillar, Chevron, Cisco, Coca-Cola, DuPont, Exxon, GE, Goldman Sachs, Home Depot, Intel, IBM, Johnson & Johnson, JP Morgan Chase, McDonald's, Merck, Microsoft, NIKE, Pfizer, Procter & Gamble, Travelers, United Technologies, UnitedHealth, Verizon, Visa, Wal-Mart and Disney.

-- The Dow Jones Utility Average, which tracks 15 utility stocks.
+The Dow Jones Utility Average tracks 15 utility stocks.
 Since utility companies are big borrowers, their profits are enhanced by low interest rates.
 Therefore, the Utility Average declines when investors are expecting increases in interest rates, making it a leading indicator.

-- The Dow Jones Transportation Average, which tracks airline, trucking and shipping companies.
-It is a lagging indicator, which means it can be used to confirm the trend set by the Dow Jones Industrial Average.
-This is because transportation companies can only make their profits after the product has been manufactured and is available to ship.
-If the DJIA increases, but the Transportation Average doesn't, then that may mean that demand has fallen for those companies' products, and they aren't being shipped.
+The Dow Jones Transportation Average tracks airline, trucking, and shipping companies.
+It is a lagging indicator.
+Use it to confirm the trend set by the Dow Jones Industrial Average.
+Transportation companies can only make their profits after the product has been manufactured and is available to ship.
+If the DJIA increases, but the Transportation Average doesn't, then demand has fallen for those companies' products, and they aren't being shipped.

 The Dow Jones Industrial Average™ was created on May 26, 1896, and consisted of primarily commodity-based companies.
 Its value was 40.94, which means the average stock price of the twelve stocks was $40.94.

-- American Tobacco broken up by 1911 antitrust action
+- American Tobacco was broken up by 1911 antitrust action.

-- Chicago Gas now part of People Energy
+- Chicago Gas is now part of People Energy.

-- Distilling & Cattle Feeding turned into Millennium Chemical
+- Distilling & Cattle Feeding was turned into Millennium Chemical.

-- Laclede Gas still in business, but dropped from Dow in 1899
+- Laclede Gas is still in business but dropped from Dow in 1899.

-- National Lead now NL Industries, removed from Dow in 1916
+- National Lead is now NL Industries, removed from Dow in 1916.

-- North American utility broken up in 1940s
+- North American was a utility broken up in the 1940s.